 In the figures above we have used continuous and dashed segments to distinguish between locally dynamically stable and locally dynamically unstable states.
 In the case of homogeneous states these properties can be established via a perturbative analysis.
 In the case of inhomogeneous states we used a numerical code for time evolution to study the behaviour of small perturbations.
-The results are shown in Fig. 22 and can be succinctly summarised as follows: all states on the upper part of the curve, shown in blue, are stable, whereas those on the lower part, shown in red, are unstable (see also a relevant zoom in Fig. 27).
+The results are shown in figure 22 and can be succinctly summarised as follows: all states on the upper part of the curve, shown in blue, are stable, whereas those on the lower part, shown in red, are unstable (see also a relevant zoom in figure 27).
 Once an unstable state is slightly perturbed, its full time evolution and its end state depend on the perturbation.
-For example, the locally dynamically unstable state \mathcal{X}c in Fig. 22 and Fig. 27 can decay to either of the stable states \mathcal{X}d or \mathcal{X}e .
-The corresponding time evolutions are shown in Figs. 28(left) and 28(right), respectively.
+For example, the locally dynamically unstable state $\mathcal{X}c$ in figure 22 and figure 27 can decay to either of the stable states $\mathcal{X}d$ or $\mathcal{X}e$ .
+The corresponding time evolutions are shown in figures 28(left) and 28(right), respectively.

-For completeness, note that, unlike in the microcanonical ensemble, at finite volume lumpy branes are never the dominant thermodynamic phase in the canonical ensemble, as illustrated by Fig. 19.
+For completeness, note that, unlike in the microcanonical ensemble, at finite volume lumpy branes are never the dominant thermodynamic phase in the canonical ensemble, as illustrated by figure 19.

 In our analysis we have benefited from two simplifying assumptions.
 The first one is that we imposed translational invariance along two of the three spatial directions of the box.
 Lifting this restriction will generically allow for inhomogeneities to develop in all three directions.
 It would be interesting to study this more general setup, in particular the possible interplays between different length scales in different directions.
-The physics studied in this paper is relevant for the subset of solutions for which two spatial directions are homogeneous and compactified on circles of length lower than L_K .
+The physics studied in this paper is relevant for the subset of solutions for which two spatial directions are homogeneous and compactified on circles of length lower than $L_K$ .
+For lengths greater than $L_K$ the possible existence of instabilities in these two directions should be taken into consideration.
 Hopefully, the "one-dimensional building blocks" that we have investigated will be useful to understand the three-dimensional case.